Mutual Divorce Mutual Divorce

 Quantum of Maintenance Laws

-• When Maintenance Laws are Paid Periodically: When the maintenance law is paid periodically/monthly, it is set at 25% of the total monthly salary of the husband.
+• When Maintenance is Paid Periodically: When the maintenance law is paid periodically/monthly, it is set at 25% of the total monthly salary of the husband.
 The Supreme Court of India, in one of its judgments, stated this 25% is the benchmark amount and is also just and proper.
 However, it is important to remember that there are no set rules for maintenance laws as each case has different situations and facts.

 • If the Wife is Working and Earning Good: In case, the wife is working and also drawing a handsome salary, her earnings are taken into consideration along with the husband’s earnings.
 Depending on these facts and figures, the court decides whether the wife will receive any maintenance laws or not.
 If yes, then that amount is also decided by the court taking into consideration all facts.